ampproject/amphtml/contributing/running-server-side-experiment.md

 After a new experiment slot has been added, AMP's release framework will respect the config and build additional experimental binaries.
 E2E tests will be ran with these experiment binaries.

-Once the experimental bianries are shipped, once can access those with different RTV prefix.
+Once the experimental binaries are shipped, once can access those with different RTV prefix.

 For Experiment with `environment = AMP`.
 The Beta version that has prefix (03) will be used as control group for all experiments.